Investment needed to create suitable places where children can play safely.

 Paddy Flannery of the Moyross Community Enterprise Centre, says the success behind the playground is that the parents are responsible for their children while they are in the play area.

-The Minsiter for Health and Children Mary Hanafin has said that the government is committed to improving play and recreation facilities for children under the National Children's Strategy.
+The Minister for Health and Children Mary Hanafin has said that the government is committed to improving play and recreation facilities for children under the National Children's Strategy.

-An RTÉ News report by Eileen Whelan broadcast on 8 May 2001.
+An RTÉ News broadcast on 8 May 2001.
+The reporter is Eileen Whelan.